 Where did you get the idea for Scented?

 Essentially, that opening scene — the prologue– happened to me.
-I was leaving for a meeting at the library, and my son, who was three- or four-years-old at the time, and he told my I stunk.
+I was leaving for a meeting at the library, and my son, who was three- or four-years-old at the time, and he told me I stunk.
 Only, I didn’t stink.
 There was absolutely no smell whatsoever, but he was adamant.
 So, I left, and I wondered why he kept saying it, and as I drove, I convince myself that he could smell the stink of death on me.
 That he’d freaked because I was about to get run over by a Mack truck.
 So, I drove uneasily to the library, attended my meeting, and drove uneasily home.
 No death.
 Yay.
 My kid was just weird that night.
 But, I never forgot that, because I thought that it would make an interesting story.

 Are there any other personal tidbits in the story?

 Yes, there are.
 This book, given its contemporary nature, probably borrows the most from my life.
 We kept finding dead squirrels and birds in our yard, likely for the reasons described at the end of the book.
 However, the final event of the book did not occur near us.
-Lauarline’s friends name is Ethel after my maternal grandmother.
-Lauraline’s aunt is named Rosetta, after my paternal grandmother.
+Lauarline’s friend’s name is Ethel after my maternal grandmother.
+Lauraline’s great aunt is named Rosetta, after my paternal grandmother.
 Milton is the name of one of my favorite uncles.
 Having actually been a journalist, all the Ethel reporter intern stuff comes from my experience as a reporter.
-My editor asked me to look into the deaths of two siblings that came in to the obit department, and they’d been electrocuted when their grain silo hit a power line.
+My editor asked me to look into the deaths of two siblings that came into the obit department, and they’d been electrocuted when their grain silo hit a power line.